Giridih: Transport

-Giridih is connected by Road and Rail link.

 Rail

 Giridih railway station (GRD) is connected to Madhupur Junction (MDP) located 38 km to the east by a single broad gauge railway line.
 There is a single passenger train which runs five times a day between the two stations and takes about an hour to reach Giridih.
 Giridih is under the administration of the Asansol division of the Eastern Railway zone of Indian Railways.

 New Giridih railway station (NGRH) lies to the north of Giridih city in Gadi.
 It became operational after the railway line between Koderma Junction (KQR) and Maheshmunda (MMD) was completed, and is under the administration of the Dhanbad division of the Eastern Central Railway zone.
 Presently train is ferrying once between Koderma and Maheshmunda and once between Koderma and Madhupur via New Giridih.

 Parasnath railway station (PNME), on the Howrah-Delhi grand chord line, is 48 km from Giridih towards south-west in Isri and is under the administration of the Dhanbad division of the Eastern Central Railway zone.

 A new rail line is proposed between New Giridih and Parasnath via Madhuban to cater to the needs of locals and Jain Tourists coming to Madhuban, Parasnath.
 There are other proposals as well to connect New Giridih with Dhanbad Junction via Tundi and Govindpur, and with Jhajha via Bengabad, Chakai and Sono.